wcarmon/docs/linux/ipc.md

     1. Write lock (exclusive)
 1. Locks can work on whole file or regions of a file
 1. see [`fcntl`](TODO)
+1. Access: access to lock requires read access to file

 --------
 # Small notifications

 ## Signals
+1. TODO

 ---------------------------------